google/asylo/asylo/examples/remote/bouncing_circles/README.md

     ./build.sh
 ```

-Once the provisioning server reports that it is running on port 4321, run the
+Once the provisioning server reports that it is listening to port 4321, run the
 container with the following command:

 ```bash